ericdalrymple/PyLab/README.md

 ### 2 - Configure Visual Studio Code
 #### 2.1 - Open Visual Studio Code
-You should now be able to search for and open Visual Studio Code from your taskbar.
+You should now be able to search for and open Visual Studio Code from your Start Menu.

 #### 2.2 - Install the Python extension
 Installing the Python extension for Visual Studio Code will let Visual Studio Code run and debug your Python scripts and will provide handy features like auto-complete, syntax colouring, and highlighting errors and warnings as you type code